ghi-electronics/duelink-website/static/code/driver/gdl-cmcan-b-readme.txt

 - This test requires a programmed CAN.
 - Socket U of the programmed CAN to socket D of the DUT.
 - H to H, L to L.
-- A terminal jumper may be needed on DUT.
+- A terminal jumper is needed on programmed CAN.

 If programmed CAN is not ready, use the script below to create one on any CAN (with installed driver):

 # This is programmed CAN script
 fn EnTest()
+    Asio(1)
     dim b0[8] # tx
     dim b1[9] # rx
     while (1 )